SENDING OF PROPOSALS FOR PAPERS. TOPICS, DEADLINES AND PROCEDURE

 * The proposals for papers will be peer assessed by the Academic Committee.
 The authors will receive an email accepting or rejecting their proposal before 20th of February 2019.

-* All abstracts of papers accepted will be published in the digital Book of Abstracts, with ISBN, published by the UPV/EHU.
+* All abstracts of papers accepted will be published in the digital Abstracts Proceedings Book with ISBN published by the UPV/EHU.
 This will be available for download as of 20 May.
-Book of Abstracts

 SENDING OF COMPLETE TEXTS.
 PUBLICATION OPTIONS

 On the form for sending abstract proposals, authors can indicate their preference for one of the following publication options:

 b) Conference Proceedings Abstracts and sending of the final text for the journal

 c) Conference Proceedings Abstracts and sending of the final text for a monographic edition of the Mediatika journal

 d) Conference Proceedings Abstracts and chapter (for the paper book to be published by the SEP, year 2020)

-d) Anyone wishing to propose their paper for assessment by the Academic Committee for chapter publication, should send their complete text before 1 July 2019 to the following address: comunicaciones.sep20192ehu.eus The maximum length of the complete texts, including bibliographical references, is 6,500 words.
+Anyone wishing to propose their paper for assessment by the Academic Committee for chapter publication, should send their complete text before 1 July 2019 to firstname.lastname@example.org.
+The maximum length of the complete texts, including bibliographical references, is 6,500 words.
 For other rules regarding editing and style, see Guide for sending complete texts.

 If you have any doubts about the process of sending papers, contact the conference organizers at email@example.com.